aws/sagemaker-python-sdk/doc/overview.rst

 JumpStart Components
 ====================

-The following sections give information about the main Jumpstart components and their function.
+The following sections give information about the main JumpStart components and their function.

 JumpStart models